Whisper Smarter, not Harder: Adversarial Attack on Partial Suppression: Complete Suppression

 \subsection{Overview}

-Current attack methods recommend creating a universal attack snippet with gradient-based training, where the snippet magnitude is clamped to 0.02, length set at 0.64s (corresponding to 10,240 frames of audio for a 16 kHz sampling rate) and prepended to the audio to attack on.
+\citet{mutingwhisper} recommends creating a universal attack snippet with gradient-based training, where the snippet magnitude is clamped to 0.02, length set at 0.64s (corresponding to 10,240 frames of audio for a 16 kHz sampling rate) and prepended to the audio to attack on.
 We verify this with experiments varying the clamp limit $\varepsilon$, snippet length $L$ and position of prepend $T$.
 Full experimental data is given in Appendices \ref{compclamp}, \ref{complen} and \ref{comppos} respectively.